tautvilas/lingu/todomvc/README.md

 # TodoMVC implementation with [Lingu](https://github.com/tautvilas/lingu)

 The idea of Lingu programming language is to separate pure domain logic from implementation details and make program code as clear and simple as possible.
-If there is something that programmer lacks in default language syntax set he can easily can extend the language with his own syntactic constructs.
+If there is something that programmer lacks in default language syntax set he can easily extend the language with his own syntactic constructs.

 Check out [live demo](https://tautvilas.github.io/lingu/todomvc/) of the app.